mmuratarat/mmuratarat.github.io/_pages/faq.md

 $L_{2}$ regularization penalizes sum of square weights. $L_{2}$ has a non sparse solution. $L_{2}$ has one solution. $L_{2}$ has no feature selection. $L_{2}$ is not robust to outliers. $L_{2}$ gives better prediction when output variable is a function of all input features. $L_{2}$ regularization is able to learn complex data patterns.

+Depending on on the situation, we can choose which regularization to use.
+One important remark is that since nowadays we are concerned with a number of features, hence $L_{1}$ would be preferred.

 #### What is curse of dimensionality?

 As the number of features (dimensionality) increases, the data becomes relatively more sparse and often exponentially, more samples are needed to make statistically significant predictions.